Panzer Leader (book)

-Panzer Leader (original Erinnerungen eines Soldaten, literally "Memories of a Soldier") is an autobiography by German General Heinz Guderian, written during his imprisonment by the Allies after the Second World War.
+Panzer Leader (Erinnerungen eines Soldaten) is an autobiography by German General Heinz Guderian, written during his imprisonment by the Allies after the Second World War.

 The most prominent English language version is the 1952 translation by Constantine Fitzgibbon published in the United Kingdom by Michael Joseph and the United States by E. P. Dutton, with a foreword by B. H. Liddell Hart.
 The Da Capo Press editions have an additional introduction by Kenneth Macksey.
 Panzer Leader and its subsequent editions sold over 180,000 copies worldwide by the 1970s.
 It eventually reached its 18th printing in Germany in 2003.

 Themes

 Panzer Leader acted as a memoir for Guderian to provide insight to various events that Guderian was involved in before and during the Second World War, providing his own comments and thoughts for each event.
 The most prominent themes discussed by Guderian are his involvement in the creation of Germany's armoured forces in the 1930s and subsequent operations on the Eastern Front.
 The topics discussed by Guderian in Panzer Leader include: